kokomomtl/wc-product-customer-list/readme.txt

 2. The settings page.

 == Changelog ==

+= 2.6.1 =
+* Added shortcode attributes for all columns

 = 2.6.0 =
 * Fixed compatibility bug in PHP 7.1 (Thanks to mmagnani)